 How to Identify Elderflowers

-The flower has delicate creamy, white petals with pinpricks of yellow at its centre and boasts a sweet, flowery scent.
+The flower has delicate creamy white petals with pinpricks of yellow at its centre and boasts a sweet, flowery scent.
 This delicate perfume can be tasted in the champagne, giving it a light, crisp flavour.

-Elderflowers grow in ‘sprays’, and when foraging, you should pick the entire head.
+Elderflowers grow in ‘sprays’, and when foraging, pick the entire head.
 You’ll also find it’s an excellent idea to forage in the morning before insects descend on the nectar for their lunch!
 Never take all the flowers from a tree, always make sure you leave enough behind for the rest of nature to enjoy.

 Once you get the flowers home, give them a wee shake, then leave them to lie out for a couple of hours.
 Any insects will normally crawl away at this stage.
 Don’t worry about the stragglers, you’ll be sieving the flower heads from the first stage liquid and they’ll come along with them.
 I suppose you could also boast that your elderflower champagne has protein in it, always a bonus!

-So, now that I’ve helped you to identify and find this flower, why don’t you take a peek below for my yummy Elderflower Champagne Recipe and give it a go.
+So, now I’ve helped you identify and find this flower, why don’t you take a peek below for my yummy Elderflower Champagne Recipe and give it a go.
 And don’t forget, if you don’t want to miss any of my posts, you know what to do…subscribe here!